 I am a plant biologist from the National Autonomous University of Mexico (UNAM), specially interested in the ecological, geographical and historical factors that influence species and gene diversities at different spatial scales.
-I’ve spent my career studying the climatic history of cloud forest species in the northern Neotropics, focusing on the demographic history and phylogeography of cloud forest plants, particularly tree ferns.
+I’ve spent my career studying the climatic history of cloud forest species in the northern Neotropics, focusing on the demographic history and phylogeography of cloud forests, particularly plants.
 I’ve also been particularly interested in studying the macroevolutionary and biogeographic dynamics of vascular plants on a global scale.

 You can also find me at ResearchGate

 – MSc Gabriel Merino Díaz (PhD, Posgrado en Ciencias Biológicas, UNAM) (external advisor)